Anima-Lab/DiffStateGrad/README.md

 ## Abstract

-TODO (Edit this): In this work, we propose ReSample, an algorithm that can solve general inverse problems with pre-trained latent diffusion models.
-Our algorithm incorporates data consistency by solving an optimization problem during the reverse sampling process, a concept that we term as hard data consistency.
-Upon solving this optimization problem, we propose a novel resampling scheme to map the measurement-consistent sample back onto the noisy data manifold.
+In this work, we propose DiffStateGrad, a novel approach that enhances diffusion-based inverse problem solvers by projecting measurement guidance gradients onto a data-driven low-rank subspace.
+Our algorithm addresses the challenge of maintaining manifold consistency by performing singular value decomposition on intermediate diffusion states to define a projection matrix that captures local data statistics.
+This projection ensures that measurement guidance remains aligned with the learned data manifold while filtering out artifact-inducing components, leading to improved robustness and performance across various inverse problems.
+In this repository, we demonstrate the effectiveness of DiffStateGrad by applying it to ReSample's framework.

+## Overview

+In this work, we enhance ReSample by incorporating our Diffusion State-Guided Projected Gradient (DiffStateGrad) method, which addresses the fundamental challenge of maintaining the diffusion process on the data manifold while solving inverse problems.

 # DiffStateGrad-ReSample

 This repository contains an implementation of ReSample enhanced with DiffStateGrad, combining two powerful approaches for solving inverse problems with pre-trained latent diffusion models.

-## Overview

-ReSample is an algorithm that can solve general inverse problems with pre-trained latent diffusion models.
-The algorithm incorporates data consistency by solving an optimization problem during the reverse sampling process, a concept termed as hard data consistency.
-Upon solving this optimization problem, ReSample employs a novel resampling scheme to map the measurement-consistent sample back onto the noisy data manifold.

-In this work, we enhance ReSample by incorporating our Diffusion State-Guided Projected Gradient (DiffStateGrad) method, which addresses the fundamental challenge of maintaining the diffusion process on the data manifold while solving inverse problems.

-## Our Contributions

-We propose DiffStateGrad to improve upon ReSample's capabilities by:

-1. Introducing a gradient-based measurement guidance approach that uses the measurement as guidance to move the intermediate diffusion state xt toward high-probability regions of the posterior.

-2. Implementing a novel projection of the measurement guidance gradient onto a low-rank subspace that captures the data statistics of the learned prior.

-3. Defining a projection step that preserves the measurement gradient on the tangent space of the state manifold, achieved through:
-   - Performing singular value decomposition (SVD) on the diffusion state
-   - Using the r highest contributing singular vectors as our projection matrix
-   - Projecting the measurement gradient onto this subspace to remove directions orthogonal to the local manifold structure

 ## Implementation